Contact us if you want an access to the press area

 If you would like to receive our call for submission, please subscribe to the art centre’s newsletter.
-The application form can be downloaded from the art centre’s website in September and October.
+The application form can be downloaded from the art centre’s website during the call for submission period.

 Applications will only be processed if they include all of the following:

 - the completed form, including a description of the project that the artist would like to develop in the context of the residency

 - a portfolio

 For more information

 Camille Grasser – residency coordinator